Screen Share Security Q&A

 - Click the Settings tab.

-- In the Privileges and Settings section, uncheck (or check) the privilege you want to disable (or enable).
+- In the Privileges and Settings panel, choose the features you want to make available to your users.

 - Click Save Changes.

-These settings will apply to all users in your group.
+These settings apply to all users in your group.